 The Bach Choir of Bethlehem

-Under the leadership of Greg Funfgeld, The Choir’s activities have expanded to a year-round season of 40 concerts and educational programs with an audience of more than 20,000; recordings for the Dorian and Analekta labels, films for PBS and Classical Kids, and touring performances to such concert halls as the Thomaskirche in Leipzig, Royal Albert Hall/BBC Proms, Carnegie Hall, Trinity Church Wall Street, the Kennedy Center, and the Music Center at Strathmore.
-The Bach Choir will be featured at Bachfest Leipzig in 2020.
+Under the current leadership The Choir’s activities have expanded to a year-round season of 40 concerts and educational programs with an audience of more than 22,000; recordings for the Dorian and Analekta labels, films for PBS and Classical Kids, and touring performances to such concert halls as the Thomaskirche in Leipzig, Royal Albert Hall/BBC Proms, Carnegie Hall, Trinity Church Wall Street, the Kennedy Center, and the Music Center at Strathmore.

-The Choir has been recognized for its outstanding educational outreach programs (Bach at Noon, Bach to School, imaginative Family Concerts, selection of Choral Scholars, collaborative initiatives with other Arts organizations, among many other activities) through grants from the National Endowment for the Arts and by the J.S.
-Bach Foundation in Switzerland, the first American recipient of its annual award, recognizing its outstanding work in Bach performance and education for young people.
-In 2019, The Bel Canto Youth Chorus, directed by founder Dr. Joy Hirokawa, merged with The Bach Choir to have a greater impact on training the next generation of choral singers.
+The Choir has been recognized for its outstanding educational outreach programs (Bach at Noon, Bach to School, imaginative Family Concerts, selection of Choral Scholars, collaborative initiatives with other Arts organizations, among many other activities) through grants from the National Endowment for the Arts, the J.S.
+Bach Foundation in Switzerland and many others.
+The Choir was the first American recipient of the Swiss foundation’s annual award, recognizing its outstanding work in Bach performance and education for young people.

-1. A passionate commitment to the music of Johann Sebastian Bach, including a comprehensive knowledge of Bach’s works.
+A passionate commitment to the music of Johann Sebastian Bach.

 Other Information and Application Process: